-The AMBA LTI protocol specification aligns with the Arm System MMU architecture and complements AMBA DTI to provide higher performance and more efficient translation services.
+The AMBA LTI protocol specification aligns with the Arm System Memory Management Unit (MMU) architecture and complements AMBA Distributed Translation Interface (DTI) to provide higher performance and more efficient translation services.

-LTI is a point-to-point protocol and defines the communication between an IO master and a TBU.
-It enables devices to directly request a translation for each transaction while leaving the TBU to manage the TLB, enabling translations to be requested before ordering requirements are met and avoiding the need to pass transactions through the TBU.
-This enables improved performance and reduced silicon area.
+LTI is a point-to-point protocol and defines the communication between an IO Manager and a Translation Buffer Unit (TBU).
+LTI enables devices to directly request a translation for each transaction while leaving the TBU to manage the Translation Lookaside Buffer (TLB).
+This enables translations to be requested before ordering requirements are met and avoiding the need to pass transactions through the TBU.
+This provides improved performance and reduced silicon area.